srav001/cross-vue/README.md

 ## Why use this template ?

 - You might don't want to go through the hassle of setting up linter, formatter, router, store etc and still want the [latest vue](https://twitter.com/youyuxi/status/1464058813649088516?lang=en) has to offer ( All of it is setup ).
-- If you use the ionic components as your base for components, in future you can build your web app as an android or ios app with capacitor ( I feel it is better for mobile than other vue component libraries).
+- If you use the ionic components as your base for components, in future you can build your web app as an android or ios app with Capacitor ( I feel it is better for mobile than other vue component libraries).
 - File structure based routing and UnoCSS for simpler css.
 - Capacitor is present for mobile and Tauri for desktops.
 - Eslint for linting and prettier for formatting files ( and yes both work combined without issues ).